 Shojin-ryori, Buddhist cuisine, was developed to adhere to Buddhist tenets against taking lives and exciting the passions.
 It uses no animal products, nor does it use stimulating vegetables such as garlic.
 While monks are required to eat this, meals are an important part of one’s training.

-The Mount Takano cuisine has been passed down from Kukai’s founding of the temple to the modern age, made at the basis of Japanese cuisine’s five flavors, five colors and five methods.
+The Mount Koya cuisine has been passed down from Kukai’s founding of the temple to the modern age, made at the basis of Japanese cuisine’s five flavors, five colors and five methods.
 The food itself is beautiful, and the flavor bars any complaint.
 You’ll be provided with it if you spend the night at the temple, but you can reserve it for lunch otherwise.

 Varieties of fresh tuna